The Executive Leadership Team sets strategies, monitors performance and oversees operational responsibilities throughout Allina Health.

 Bent graduated from Carleton College in Northfield, Minn. with a bachelor’s degree in psychology and obtained her master’s degree in health care administration from the University of Minnesota.

-Senior Vice President, North Region and President, Mercy Hospital
+Senior Vice President, Allina Health Operations, and President, Mercy Hospital (Mercy and Unity Campuses) and United Hospital

 Criger holds a bachelor's degree in business administration from Western Connecticut State University and a master's degree in health services administration from the University of St. Francis in Illinois.